interrogator/corpkit/README.md

 ...    n = 10, random = True)
 ```

-Output:
+Output (a Pandas DataFrame):

 ```
-   0    , you would think NASA 's mission team has taken  careless             risks with the lives of the seven astronauts who
-   1             But when the outrage begins rising , at  great                personal risk , from dissident voices trapped 2      shown that Americans worry that gene tests and  genetic              profiling could be used to keep people deemed at
-   3      that the surge in exports from China was an ''  immediate            risk '' to European manufacturers 4    any aggressive investigation could pose enormous  political            risks 5  their best deals at auction , but they are also at  highest              risk : Bidders can not see the interior of the 6                                           It 's the  ultimate             credit-default risk , '' said one commodities 7       the possibility of directly studying Vioxx 's  cardiovascular       risks in 2000 , but they apparently soon altered
-   8                The publishers have to shoulder that  financial            risk , so it 's not unusual for a distributor to
-   9        They argue that the United States is full of  energetic            risk-takers because it 's full of immigrants , who
+0    hedge funds or high-risk stocks obviously poses a         greater   risk to the pension program than a portfolio of
+1           contaminated water pose serious health and   environmental   risks
+2   a cash break-even pace '' was intended to minimize       financial   risk to the parent company
+3                                                Other           major   risks identified within days of the attack
+4                           One seeks out stocks ; the           other   monitors risks
+5        men and women in Colorado Springs who were at            high   risk for H.I.V. infection , because of
+6   by the marketing consultant Seth Godin , to taking      calculated   risks , in the opinion of two longtime business
+7        to happen '' in premises '' where there was a            high   risk of fire
+8       As this was match points , some of them took a          slight   risk at the second trick by finessing the heart
+9     said that the agency 's continuing review of how         Guidant   treated patient risks posed by devices like the
 ```

-You can use this output as a dictionary, or extract keywords and ngrams from it, or edit results with `surgeon()`.
+You can use this output as a dictionary, or extract keywords and ngrams from it, or keep or remove certain results with `editor()`.

 ### Systemic functional stuff